 “Do not conform yourselves to the standards of this world, but let God transform you inwardly by a complete change of your mind” (Romans 12:2, GNT).

 Looking back, I had wasted so much precious time and energy attempting to conform my daughter to the worldly standards Paul warns us about in the Scriptures.
 But, for what?
 Why was it so important to me that she ‘fit in’?
-Why did it take me so long to embrace who she truly was?
+And why did it take me so long to embrace who she truly was?

 One word: Pride.

-One that would humble me, and lead me to seek God’s opinion first over anyone else.
+A child that would humble me, and lead me to seek God’s opinion first over anyone else.

 One that would direct me back to Him, seeking daily the strength, patience, and wisdom I needed to face every new challenge and parent this precious child with grace and love.